winglang/wing/docs/04-reference/wingsdk-api.md

 - *Type:* num

-Return the total number of seconds in this Duration.
+Return the total number of milliseconds in this Duration.

 ---